noiredayz/node-wav-player/README.md

   * Just like under Linux you can use ALSA's `aplay` which is in the `alsa-utils` compatibility package
 * OpenBSD
   * Wav files are played using [aucat](https://www.openbsd.org/faq/faq13.html#playaudio)
+* **NEW** Any platform: specify any application to play sounds.
+This lets you play almost anything (incl. ogg, flac, mp4, m4a) using mpv for example!

-Basically you don't have to install any additional libraries in most environments.
+Basically you don't have to install any additional libraries in most environments or you can use what you already have or want to use.

 Though this module is intended to play a wav file, it probably can play some audio formats.
 That depends on the OS.
 For example, a mp3 file could be played on Mac OS X. But at least on Windows, the supported audio format is only wav.